Qatar Airways to reveal ‘Qsuite Next Gen’ at Farnborough International Airshow 2024

 PHOTO

-Visitors are welcome to experience the ‘QSuite Next Gen’ at Farnborough, one of the aviation industry’s leading air shows, from 22-26 July 2024

-Dubai, UAE – Qatar Airways will unveil its latest business class offering, the ‘Qsuite Next Gen’, at the upcoming Farnborough International Air show 2024 (FIA) from 22-26 July 2024.
-The reveal will be held at the Qatar Airways Discover Lounge for visitors to experience the future of business travel with the World’s Best Airline and World’s Best Business Class.
+Qatar Airways will unveil its latest business class offering, the ‘Qsuite Next Gen’, at the upcoming Farnborough International Air show 2024 (FIA) from 22-26 July 2024.

 The Qsuite Next Gen will form the centrepiece of the airline’s presence at the prestigious international air show, which gathers aviation leaders from across the globe to showcase innovations and foster industry collaboration.